14 Feb My Mouth Feels Dry. Why?

 Dry mouth can be caused by medications, cancer treatments, or simply age.
 It can quietly destroy teeth, causing rampant decay and destruction of tooth enamel, sore gum tissue under dentures, altered speech, and thirst.

-Dr. Gene McCormick, DDS in Tulsa, Oklahoma recommends some of the following treatments: H20-based lubricants applied regularly, frequent sips of water, oral rinses or gels, humidifier use at night, decrease caffeine/alcohol consumption, use of Xylitol mints and gum, Rx for saliva production.
-For more information and help with your dry mouth, call Dr. Gene McCormick’s office today for a complimentary assessment.
+Dr. Fields, DDS in Tulsa, Oklahoma recommends some of the following treatments: H20-based lubricants applied regularly, frequent sips of water, oral rinses or gels, humidifier use at night, decrease caffeine/alcohol consumption, use of Xylitol mints and gum, Rx for saliva production.
+For more information and help with your dry mouth, call Dr. Fields office today for a complimentary assessment.